Professor Roger J Mortimer

 Location Chemistry, F1.04

-Roger Mortimer is a graduate of Imperial College London, obtaining a BSc in Chemistry in 1977.
+Roger joined the Chemistry Department at Loughborough in 1989.
+He started his career as a graduate of Imperial College London, obtaining a BSc in Chemistry in 1977.
 He remained at Imperial College and, in 1980, completed PhD studies concerning heterogeneous catalysis at the sold-liquid interface under the supervision of Dr Michael Spiro.
-As a postdoctoral research fellow (1980/81) and visiting associate in chemistry (1988), with Professor Fred C Anson at California Institute of Technology, he initiated his interests in the surface modification of electrode surfaces through studies with viologen polyelectrolyte films.
-His interest in modified electrodes was developed further on collaboration with Dr David R Rosseinsky at the University of Exeter where he was Demonstrator in Physical Chemistry (1981/83) and then a SERC postdoctoral research fellow (1983/84).
+As a postdoctoral research fellow (1980-81) and visiting associate in chemistry (1988), with Professor Fred C Anson at California Institute of Technology, he initiated his interests in the surface modification of electrode surfaces through studies with viologen polyelectrolyte films.
+His interest in modified electrodes was developed further through collaboration with Dr David R Rosseinsky at the University of Exeter where he was Demonstrator in Physical Chemistry (1981-83) and then an SERC postdoctoral research fellow (1983-84).
 At Exeter, he studied electrochromism in thin films of mixed-valence metal coordination complexes, and mechanistic investigations into the chemical and electrochemical formation of electroactive conjugated conducting polymers.
-Lecturing positions in Physical Chemistry at Anglia Ruskin University (1984/87) and Analytical Chemistry at Sheffield Hallam University (1987/89) ensued, followed by his appointment as a Lecturer B in Physical Chemistry at Loughborough University in 1989.
-He was promoted to Senior Lecturer via the ‘research route’ in 1999, to Reader in 2001, and to a Personal Chair in Physical Chemistry in 2006.
+Lecturing positions in Physical Chemistry at Anglia Ruskin University (1984-87) and Analytical Chemistry at Sheffield Hallam University (1987-89) followed, and he was appointed as a Lecturer in Physical Chemistry at Loughborough University in 1989.
+He was promoted to Senior Lecturer in 1999, to Reader in 2001, and to a Personal Chair in Physical Chemistry in 2006.

 Professor Mortimer's Google Scholar Profile